Tony Lloyd, Baron Lloyd of Berwick: Career

 Lloyd was a barrister and "took silk" as a Queen's Counsel in 1967.
 In 1969 he was appointed Attorney-General to the Prince of Wales, serving until 1977.
-In 1978, he was appointed High Court Judge of Queen's Bench, serving until 1983.
+In 1978, he was appointed High Court Judge of the Queen's Bench, serving until 1983.
 In 1984, he was appointed Lord Justice of Appeal, serving until 1993, and made a Privy Counsellor.
 From 1985 to 1992 he was the Interception of Communications Commissioner.
 On 1 October 1993, he was appointed Lord of Appeal in Ordinary (a "Law Lord"), serving until his resignation on 31 December 1998.
-He was the leading judgment in the case of Page v Smith (1995).
+He wrote the leading judgment in the case of Page v Smith (1995).

 In 1993 he wrote a letter in support of Bishop Peter Ball, who was later convicted of child sexual abuse.
 He chaired the special committee on the proposed Speakership of the House of Lords.
 In 1996, he conducted a review of British laws against terrorism; his report, Inquiry Into Legislation Against Terrorism, was issued in October 1996.
-He is a former member of the Court of Ecclesiastical Causes Reserved.
+He was a member of the Court of Ecclesiastical Causes Reserved.
 In 2005 he became chairman of the parliamentary Ecclesiastical Committee which examines draft measures presented to it by the Legislative Committee of the General Synod of the Church of England.
 On 27 March 2015, he retired from the House of Lords.

+Personal life and death

+In 1960, he married Jane Helen Violet Shelford, the daughter of Cornelius William Shelford.
+Lloyd died at home on 8 December 2024, at the age of 95.

 Honours

 When appointed to Queen's Bench in 1978, he was made a Knight Bachelor.
 When appointed Lord of Appeal in Ordinary in 1993, he was raised to the House of Lords with the title Baron Lloyd of Berwick, of Ludlay in the County of East Sussex.
-He held the office of Deputy Lieutenant (D.L.) of East Sussex in 1983.
+He held the office of deputy lieutenant (D.L.) of East Sussex in 1983.
 As a leading barrister, he held several honorary posts at the Inner Temple: Bencher in 1976, Reader in 1998 and 1999, and Treasurer in 1999.

-Personal life

-In 1960, he married Jane Helen Violet Shelford, the daughter of Cornelius William Shelford.